Virtual Network Hub

 (wireless connection, dial out)

-Wired network router with wireless gateway
+Wired network router with a wireless gateway

 -